plesnera/blender-aws-render-farm/README.md

 # MAKE SURE YOUR INSTANCES ARE STOPPED WHEN YOU ARE DONE!
-This is handeled by default by the userdata script but better safe than sorry ....
+This is handled by default by the userdata script but better safe than sorry ....

 If you don't cancel, you could get a bill for a lot!